CDL-Quantum/Hackathon2022/Business_Application.md

 # Potential customers

-Potential customers for the Sensitivity Analysis of Business Risks includes banks, and any financial institute dealing with risk analysis and any company dealing with portfolio..
+Potential customers for the Sensitivity Analysis of Business Risks includes banks, trading companies, and any financial institute dealing with risk analysis and any company dealing with portfolio.

-Such analyses can be found in a wide range of applications such as ..

 # References